 Milton Clipper is the former president of Public Broadcasting Atlanta.
 His career in management spans over 40 years in the media industry.
 He began his career with Post-Newsweek (The Washington Post, WTOP-TV, and WJXT-TV).
-After close to twenty years with Post-Newsweek, Clipper left to run his own successful Washington, DC based advertising agency, serving a number of national clients.
+After close to twenty years, Clipper left to run his own successful Washington, DC based advertising agency, serving a number of national clients.
 He was later persuaded to return to the industry on the public media side, overseeing membership, marketing, and creative services for WHMM (now WHUT), the PBS member station at Howard University.

-Malcolm Brett is the emeritus director of Public Media - University of Wisconsin Madison overseeing Wisconsin Public Radio and PBS Wisconsin including those University public radio stations and public television resources that are part of Wisconsin Public.
+Malcolm Brett is the emeritus director of Public Media - University of Wisconsin Madison overseeing Wisconsin Public Radio and PBS Wisconsin including University public radio stations and public television resources that are part of Wisconsin Public.
 He also oversaw UW’s distance learning facilities through its Instructional Communications Systems unit.
 Brett previously served as the executive director for Wisconsin Public Television.

 Brett has been honored for his service to public media with the Pillar of Public Service award from America’s Public Television Stations and the Daniel K. Miller Leadership Award from PBS.
-Upon his retirement from the University of Wisconsin-Madison he was granted Emeritus status in recognition of his many contributions to Wisconsin Public Media and public broadcasting.
+Upon his retirement from the University of Wisconsin Madison he was granted Emeritus status in recognition of his many contributions to Wisconsin Public Media and public broadcasting.